 Our lawyers are fluent in more than 20 languages.

-Miller Canfield is an “Honor Roll” member of the Michigan Roundtable for Diversity and Inclusion and a member of the Unity Michigan Coalition which works to protect the LGBT commitment statewide.
+Miller Canfield is an “Honor Roll” member of the Michigan Roundtable for Diversity and Inclusion.
 In 2012, Miller Canfield sponsored and presented the Outstanding Diversity Award for the Kalamazoo Chamber of Commerce.

 Miller Canfield received the Great American Traditions Award from B'nai B'rith International in March 2012 in recognition of its commitment to diversity, education, community service and philanthropic involvement in the Great Lakes region and beyond.
 Accepting on behalf of the firm, Michael Hartmann, the CEO at the time, said,